I pulled my arms around myself and stuck my mitten-covered hands in my pockets to keep them warm.

-She let out a whiny growl.
-Usually, it was enough to remind her of the upcoming run, but now she was more restless then normal.
+She let out a whiny growl, clearly displeased with me.
+Usually, it was enough to remind her of the upcoming run, but now she was more restless than normal.

 I have to get back to work.
 Ease up, we will run, I promise.

 What in the world happened here?
-Sexual, drunken twister?
+Drunken twister?

 Fresh snow, fir and something… spicy?